Twins vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the favorite in eight of their past 10 games and won four of those contests.
+- The Twins have been an underdog just two times in their last 10 contests and lost both matchups.

-- The Twins and their opponents have combined to hit the over four times in their last 10 games with a total.
+- In their previous 10 games with a total, the Twins and their opponents have combined to exceed the over/under on three occasions.

+- The last 10 Twins contests have not had a spread set by oddsmakers.
+Minnesota's last three contests have finished below the set point total, and the average total in that stretch was 8.7.

 Twins Betting Records & Stats

-- The Twins have been the moneyline favorite 24 total times this season.
-They've gone 17-7 in those games.
+- The Twins have won in two, or 18.2%, of the 11 contests they have been named as odds-on underdogs this year.

-- Minnesota has a 15-6 record (winning 71.4% of its games) when it has played as moneyline favorites of -125 or shorter.
+- Minnesota has a record of 2-5 in games where sportsbooks have it as underdogs of at least +100 on the moneyline.

-- The Twins have a 55.6% chance to win this game based on the moneyline's implied probability.
+- The moneyline set for this matchup implies the Twins have a 50% chance of coming away with a victory in the contest.

-- Minnesota has played in 36 games with an over/under set, and have combined with its opponents to go over the total 14 times (14-18-4).
+- Games involving Minnesota have gone over the total set by bookmakers in 14 of 37 chances this season.

-- The Twins have had a spread set for only one outing this season, and they did not cover.
+- The Twins have played just one game with a spread this season and did not cover in that contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.